onecommons/unfurl/README.md

 ### No server, agentless

-Simple, stand-alone CLI that can be used both in your local development environment or in automated CI/CD pipeline.
+Simple, stand-alone CLI that can be used both in your local development environment or in an automated CI/CD pipeline.

 ### Deploy infrastructure from simple, application-centric descriptions
 - Model your cloud infrasture with [OASIS TOSCA](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) (Topology and Orchestration Specification for Cloud Applications) standard YAML vocabulary.